 - Microneedling – using small needles, microneedling rejuvenates the skin by causing trauma to the skin.
-Like CO2 skin resurfacing, particularly when combined with radiofrequency, this trauma boosts collagen production and encourages healthier skin cells to form.
+Like fractional CO2 skin resurfacing, particularly when combined with radiofrequency, this trauma boosts collagen production and encourages healthier skin cells to form.

-- Lights and laser therapy – this type of treatment is very similar to CO2 skin laser resurfacing, using lasers to stimulate collagen production.
+- Lights and laser therapy – this type of treatment is very similar to fractional CO2 skin laser resurfacing, using lasers to stimulate collagen production.
 However, it tends to involve red or blue LED light lasers.

 - Botox – the safe injection of small amount of toxin (botulinum toxin) into the small muscles of the face, to reduce movement and the appearance of wrinkles, for smoother skin.

 - Microdermabrasion – this treatment involves spraying fine crystals and a vacuum over the skin to buff and remove dead cells.
 It essentially exfoliates the top layer of skin, letting newer skin shine through.

 - Fillers – used to plump out wrinkles and smooth out skin, mainly around the mouth and jawline where sagging can occur.